jaeinkr/jaeinkr.github.io/_posts/2021-02-20-paper_complex2.md

 The comment section will be added to my blog very soon!!_

 _This post is about the theoretical stuff involved in the paper.
-If you want to learn about general idea, please read [this](http://jaeinkr.github.io/paper%20notes/2021/02/18/paper_complex1.html)._
+If you want to get the general idea of this paper, please read [this post](http://jaeinkr.github.io/paper%20notes/2021/02/18/paper_complex1.html)._

 <br>
 ## Intuitions of the modeling